Writing Style Guide

 These terms also can refer to people who attended the university, but did not graduate.

-alumni association Capitalize only if part of a proper name: UCF Alumni Association.
+alumni association Capitalize only if part of a proper name.
+(See UCF Alumni Engagement and Annual Giving.)

 American Association of State Colleges and Universities